wpicode/expo/README.md

 * The ability to select supplier and product in the drop-down menus
 * A round-trip to a server pulling back the appropriate prices
 * Displaying the returned data in the grid
+* Anything else you'd like to show us

 ### Sample data